Human and labour rights

 Local community approach

 Wärtsilä aims to contribute towards the well-being of local communities in which the company is present.
-This can be reached for example by creating employment, by paying taxes and social dues, by providing training and education to employees, by co-operating with local stakeholders, and by supporting local development.
+This can be reached, for example, by creating employment, paying taxes and social dues, providing training and education to employees, co-operating with local stakeholders, and by supporting local development.